ChokoGroup/CHA-Multi-OS-Boot/README.md

 The preinstalled system images don't include any roms beside those in the offical CHA OS.

+Version 1.5:
+- Updated launch scripts for fbalpha2012 and mame2010 roms to work with python 3.11 (Batocera 37).
+- Splash videos are enabled again and play correctly (without changing screen resolution) in 4K TVs.

+Version 1.4:
-Version 1.4 of this scripts will no longer support loading Lakka/Batocera in 1080p resolution, because of memory restrictions.
+- Remove support for loading Lakka/Batocera in 1080p resolution, to minimize issues due to memory restrictions.
-To help with low memory, a swapfile will be used if CHOKO_DISK is available (both in Lakka and Batocera).
+- To help with low memory, a swapfile will be used if CHOKO_DISK is available (both in Lakka and Batocera).
-Also in CHOKO_DISK, update folder is used to allow aumomatic download and upgrade of Lakka and Batocera.
+- Also in CHOKO_DISK, update folder is used to allow aumomatic download and upgrade of Lakka and Batocera.

 We are still using the orangepi-plus2e builds for Lakka instead of the capcom-home-arcade, because of slugish UI.